 This time, I’m changing things up by adding cinnamon to my favorite White Russian cocktail recipe.

 Cinnamon makes a lovely addition to a White Russian — times three.

 I made a cinnamon simple syrup to mix into the cocktail AND decorated the glass with a cinnamon sugar rim AND added an extra sprinkle of cinnamon over top of the cocktail.

 So if you like cinnamon, this Cinnamon White Russian is the cocktail for you.
-It also happens to be the perfect drink to pair with all of the classic Thanksgiving desserts.
+It also happens to be the perfect drink to pair with all of the classic Thanksgiving and Christmas desserts.

 If you have leftover cinnamon syrup, you can stir it into your coffee the next morning, too!

 Or just make another Cinnamon White Russian.
 That is also totally acceptable, especially the day after Thanksgiving!

 I love cinnamon, and I especially love cinnamon in cocktails.
 This time of year, cinnamon cocktails are ideal for serving at Thanksgiving dinner or holiday parties.
 Or just for sipping while you watch classic Christmas movies.